Okay, let’s start by stating the obvious here…Disney World is expensive!

 First of all, guests are allowed to bring their own food and beverages into the parks, so we typically recommend bringing your own water bottle and refilling it throughout the day at the bottle refill stations around Disney World.
 (We even sell some pretty awesome ones in our store!)
 You can also stop by select quick-service restaurants and various snack stands (most any stand with a drink machine) around the parks to pick up free cups of ice water.

-If you’re using the Disney Dining Plan (when available), we try to recommend NOT wasting a snack credit on a bottle of water!
+If the Disney Dining Plan returns, we try to recommend NOT wasting a snack credit on a bottle of water!
 There are so many exciting snacks out there to try, and most of them are a much better value on the dining plan.
 BUT, if it feels like the Sahara Desert in your mouth and you’re dying for a sip of cold water…buy the water.
 You do you — it’s YOUR money and YOUR trip.
 But there are much more cost-effective ways to hydrate if you’re looking to save a few bucks.
 Plus, you can always buy a pack from the grocery store and keep them in your hotel room, bringing some with you to the parks each day!

 Of the things that landed on this list, this one almost didn’t make it.
 Why?
 Because there’s just something so special about seeing Mickey balloons on Main Street, U.S.A., and you can’t deny the joy in a child’s (or adult’s!) face when they get one!
 However, we HAVE to talk about the price.